rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-08-14-paper_tips.md

 => 진부하게 our main contributions are as follows 보다 나은듯.

-15. However, stat-of-the-art models usually involve very deep networks with tremendous parameters and a large number of floating point operations, <u>which hinders them from real-world applications on low-resource devices, such as smartphones and wearable gadgets.</u>
+15. However, stat-of-the-art models usually involve very deep networks with tremendous parameters and a large number of floating point operations, <u>which hinders them from real-world applications on low-resource devices, such as smartphones and wearable gadgets.</u> [Data-Distortion Guided Self-Distillation for Deep Neural Networks.]
+=> model compression introduction에 어울리는 문장.

+16. To better train a small network, model distillation, i.e., <u>*teacher-to-student* mechanism that directly trains a student network to inherit the knowledge (e.g., class probabilities), logits, intermediate feature maps, attention map of a deeper or more complex teacher network</u >, has been introduced.
 => model compression introduction에 어울리는 문장.
 #### Background

 1. Figure.3 illustrates the thress types of outliers that often serve as a <u>de-facto-standard</u>: [Revisiting time series outlier detection: definitions and benchmarks.]